pk.org: Articles

 Plug-and-Play Architectures (1990s)

-PCI (Peripheral Component Interconnect), developed at Intel and released in 1993, created the first processor-independent, standardized expansion bus with automatic resource allocation.
-USB (Universal Serial Bus) followed in 1996, developed by a consortium of seven companies led by Ajay Bhatt's team at Intel, providing a single, universal interface to replace multiple different ports.
+PCI (Peripheral Component Interconnect), released in 1993, created the first processor-independent, standardized expansion bus with automatic resource allocation.
+The system would enumerate devices at boot and assign resources without conflicts.
+USB (Universal Serial Bus) followed in 1996, developed by a consortium led by Ajay Bhatt's team at Intel, providing a single universal interface that could replace serial ports, parallel ports, keyboard connectors, and more.

 World Wide Web (1990s)

-Marc Andreessen and Eric Bina developed Mosaic (1993), the first popular graphical web browser, which made the Web accessible to mainstream users.
-The Web transformed the Internet from a tool used primarily by researchers into a global information and communication medium.
+Marc Andreessen and Eric Bina developed Mosaic in 1993, the first popular graphical web browser, which made the Web accessible to mainstream users.
+The Web transformed the Internet from a tool for researchers into a global information and communication medium, eventually becoming the primary interface to digital services of all kinds.

 Distributed Computing: MapReduce (2000s)